Japan city on border of nuclear no-go zone fights for survival

 EXODUS

-Official readings show radiation levels of around 0.3 microsieverts per hour are higher than before the accident or in Tokyo, 250 kms away, but are well within safety limits.
+Official readings show radiation levels of around 0.3 microsieverts per hour are higher than before the accident or in Tokyo, 250 kms (150 miles) away, but are well within safety limits.

 But few people trust official data.